aparkening/react-migration-dashboard/README.md

     $ npm run build
 ```

-3. To add to the Drupal Migration Dashboard Drupal module, copy the js and css files from `build/static` to your the module's root CSS and js folders.
-Rename the css file `fade.css`.
+3. Copy all js files in `build/static/js` to the Drupal Migration Dashboard Drupal module's `js` folder.

 4. Clear caches and navigate to the Drupal installation's migration dashboard URL.